shloknatarajan/pubmed-markdown/README.md

-# PubMed PMID to Markdown Converter
+# PubMed PMCID/PMID to Markdown Converter

 A comprehensive tool for converting PubMed articles from article PMIDs to clean, structured markdown format.
 This project automatically handles the entire pipeline from PMID to full-text markdown, including PMCID resolution, HTML extraction, and intelligent content conversion.